We may earn money or products from the companies mentioned in this post.(Last Updated On: August 27, 2022)

-Add peppermint extract for a chocolate peppermint combo, or some orange or almond extract to give them an even deeper flavor.
+Add peppermint extract for a chocolate peppermint combo, or some orange or almond extract!

-For toppings, I loved the chocolate sprinkles (which I also used to top my Vegan Peppermint Patties), but you could also use coconut flakes, nuts, cocoa powder or chocolate chips.
+For toppings, I loved the chocolate sprinkles (which I also used to top my Vegan Peppermint Patties), but you could also use coconut flakes, nuts, cocoa powder, powdered sugar or chocolate chips.

 I also found this recipe to make your own adorable little chocolate sprinkles if you want to try it out!

 Just be sure to use some sort of coating – it helps them be easy to grab and adds more flavor and texture.

 Making the base for these vegan chocolate truffles is super simple – you just melt them all together!